DexterInd/pxt-giggle/README.md

 ![Makecode for a smile](https://raw.githubusercontent.com/DexterInd/pxt-giggle/master/images/red_smile.png)

 ### Displaying a rainbow smile for 3 seconds
-Because everyone loves rainbows, the Gigglebot can smile at you in rainbow colors!
+Because everyone loves rainbows, the Gigglebot can smile at you in rainbow colors.
+It's so happy it's giggling in colors!

 ![Makecode for a rainbow](https://raw.githubusercontent.com/DexterInd/pxt-giggle/master/images/rainbow_3sec.png)